Deflection angle in the strong deflection limit for static and axisymmetric spacetimes: Local curvature, matter fields, and quasinormal modes: Summary and discussion

 These results provide a geometrically transparent foundation for connecting theoretical predictions with observations.
-By expressing the SDL coefficients entirely in terms of coordinate-invariant local quantities, the present formalism establishes a clear link between observable lensing features and the underlying geometry and matter distribution near the unstable photon circular orbit.
+By expressing the SDL coefficients entirely in terms of coordinate-invariant local quantities, the present formalism establishes a clear link between observable lensing features and the underlying geometry and matter distribution near the unstable circular photon orbit.
 This, in turn, opens up the possibility of inferring local geometric or matter-field properties---such as tidal forces, energy density, and pressure---from precise measurements of strong gravitational lensing near compact objects.
+Although the deflection angle itself is not directly measurable, it determines the observable quantities such as the image positions, magnifications, and time delays through the lens equation (see, e.g., Refs.~\cite{Bozza:2002zj, Virbhadra:1999nm}).
+Therefore, the local curvature expressions of the SDL coefficients obtained in this paper can be directly applied to interpret these measurable lensing features in a coordinate-invariant manner.

-Through the connection between the QNM and SDL, the present analysis expresses the QNM frequency in terms of local curvature and matter field quantities.
-This formulation opens up the possibility of probing the local matter and geometry near the unstable photon circular orbit through gravitational wave observations.
-Furthermore, our findings may also shed light on a universal upper bound on chaos in thermal quantum field theory~\cite{Maldacena:2015waa,Hashimoto:2016dfz}, which provides an inequality between the Lyapunov exponent and the surface gravity of the horizon, a relation whose generalization to the photon sphere has recently been discussed~\cite{Giataganas:2024hil,Gallo:2024wju}.
+Through the connection between the QNM and SDL, we have expressed the QNM frequency in terms of local curvature and matter field quantities.
+This formulation opens up the possibility of probing the local matter and geometry near the unstable circular photon orbit through gravitational wave observations.
+Furthermore, our findings may shed light on a universal upper bound on chaos in thermal quantum field theory~\cite{Maldacena:2015waa,Hashimoto:2016dfz}, which provides an inequality between the Lyapunov exponent and the surface gravity of the horizon, a relation whose generalization to the photon sphere has recently been discussed~\cite{Giataganas:2024hil,Gallo:2024wju}.

+At present, it remains challenging to observationally compare the quantities related to the deflection angle in the SDL with the QNM frequencies because the typical targets of these observations are different: observations of black hole shadows are feasible only for supermassive black holes, whereas QNM frequencies are detected from mergers of stellar-mass binary black holes.
+However, if the gravitational-wave source itself acts as a lens, it would in principle be possible to observe both phenomena within a single system.
+Although such a self-lensing scenario is beyond the scope of this work, which considers only static and axisymmetric systems, it would provide a natural setting in which the geometrical and wave aspects of strong gravity could be observed simultaneously.

 The present formalism provides a practical framework for extracting physical information---such as energy density, pressure, and tidal structure---from the deflection angle near ultracompact objects.
 Applied to specific models, it may offer valuable insights into the physics of strong gravity and serve as a probe of alternative theories of gravity.
 A natural extension of this work is to generalize the formalism to stationary and axisymmetric spacetimes; this development is already underway and will be presented in a separate publication.